Classic Homemade Croissants

 - With the machine on its lowest speed, mix for 1 to 2 minutes, until a soft, moist dough forms on the hook.
 If the dough is too dry, add more milk, 1 tablespoon at a time (I added almost 6 T).
 You want all the flour to be moistened.
 The hook should pick up all the flour from the bowl.

-- Set the mixer to its highest speed your manufacturer allows for dough (2 on my KitchenAid) and work the dough until it is smooth and elastic, no longer sticky, and close to the consistency of soft butter.
+- Set the mixer to the highest speed your manufacturer allows for dough (2 on my KitchenAid) and work the dough until it is smooth and elastic, no longer sticky, and close to the consistency of soft butter.

 - Remove the dough from the mixer and put it in a plastic bag, leaving a bit of space for the dough to expand.
 Keep the dough at room temperature for a half-hour, then refrigerate the dough for 8 hours or overnight.